Yufeng-shen/TJ2GBE/README.md

 # TJ2GBE
-Reconstruct grain boundary energy from triple junction geometries [1].
+Reconstruct grain boundary energy from triple junction geometries [1,2].

+This package is an implementation of the regularization based reconstruction method which is described in paper [1].
+It consists of two parts:
+  *  C++ code that finds the "similar grain boundaries" of every grain boundary in the data set
+  *  Python script that solves the optimization problem described in paper [1] to reconstruct the energy of every grain boundary in the data set

+## Financial Support
+The development of this package was supported by the National Science Foundation of the United States of America under grant DMR-1628994.

 ## Dependencies